tbruning/cleaning_data/Codebook.md

 - **Laying - Mean** - value of the mean of all activities where the activity is laying.

-I thought it necessary to add the `- Mean` to each to let the casual reader of the data know it is derived data, not the source data
+I thought it necessary to add the `- Mean` to each to let the casual reader of the data know it is derived data, not the source data.